Huang Kuo-chang: Early life and education

-Huang was born into a traditional farming family in Xizhi Township, Taipei County.
-After high school, he attended law school at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) in 1995.
-He then completed advanced studies in the United States in Ithaca, New York, at Cornell University, where he earned a Master of Laws (LL.M.) and a Doctor of Juridical Science (J.S.D.) in 2002 from Cornell Law School.
-As of 2025, Huang is a member of Cornell's Journal of Empirical Legal Studies.
+After high school, Huang studied law at National Taiwan University, where he was elected student council president in his sophomore year.
+He graduated with a Bachelor of Laws (LL.B.) in 1995, then pursued graduate studies in the United States at Cornell University, where he earned a Master of Laws (LL.M.) and a Doctor of Juridical Science (J.S.D.) in 2002 from Cornell Law School.
+His doctoral dissertation, completed under law professors Kevin M. Clermont, Theodore Eisenberg, and Jeffrey Rachlinski, was titled, "Introducing discovery into continental civil procedure".